kevinyokutran/robotframework-selenium2library/README.rst

 Introduction
 ------------

+Selenium2Library was forked from SeleniumLibrary_ library
-Selenium2Library is a web testing library for `Robot Framework`_ that leverages the `Selenium 2 (WebDriver)`_ libraries from the Selenium_ project.
+that leverages `Selenium 2 (WebDriver)`_ libraries from Selenium_.

-It is modeled after (and forked from) the SeleniumLibrary_ library, but re-implemented to use Selenium 2 and WebDriver technologies.
+Selenium2Library is modeled after (and forked from) the SeleniumLibrary_ library, to re-implement features using Selenium 2 and WebDriver technologies.

 - More information about this library can be found on the Wiki_ and in the `Keyword Documentation`_.
 - Installation information is found in the `INSTALL.rst`_ file.